unicode-org/message-format-wg/spec/formatting.md

-When an error occurs in an Expression with a Variable Operand and the Variable refers to a local variable Declaration, the fallback string is formatted based on the Expression of the Declaration, rather than the Expression of the Placeholder.
+When an error occurs in an Expression with a Variable Operand and the Variable refers to a local variable Declaration, the fallback string is formatted based on the Expression of the Declaration, rather than the Expression in the Selector or Pattern.

 For example, attempting to format either of the following messages within a context that does not provide for the function `:func` to be successfully resolved: